The evolution of mobile technology and connected digital ecosystems

 Productivity suites

-Collaborative documents allow teams to edit files simultaneously from anywhere, removing version conflicts efficiently.
+Collaborative suites allow teams to edit files simultaneously from anywhere, removing version conflicts via real-time syncing.

 02